MattToegel/IT202/Section2/README.md

 	3. Save and close the file
 2. Create your config file
 	1. __nano config.php__
-	2. Insert the template below
+	2. Insert the template below, then save and close the file
 ```
 <?php
 $host="";